-- 2.2.6 The applicant's acknowledgment and agreement to the following terms and conditions: - 2.2.6.1 Any information provided to the department may be publicly disclosed and be provided to law enforcement agencies without further notice to the applicant or registrant. - 2.2.6.2 The registrant agrees to allow any inspection and sampling that the Department deems necessary. - 2.2.6.3 The registrant agrees to pay for any sampling and analysis costs that the Department deems necessary. - 2.2.6.4 The registrant agrees to submit all required reports by the applicable due-dates specified by the Commissioner. - 2.3 In addition to the application form, each applicant for a registration shall submit the registration fee set by the Commissioner.
-If the registration fee does not accompany the application, the application for registration will be deemed incomplete. - 2.4 The annual registration fee for commercial production of industrial hemp shall be \$200 plus \$1.00/acre. - 2.5 The annual registration fee for production of industrial hemp for research and development shall be \$100 plus \$5/acre. - 2.6 All registrations shall be valid for one year from date of issuance. - 2.7 Any registrant that wishes to alter the growing area(s) on which the registrant will conduct industrial hemp cultivation for either commercial or research and development purposes shall, before altering the area, submit to the Department an updated legal description, global positioning system location, and map specifying the proposed alterations.
+- 2.2.6 The applicant's acknowledgment and agreement to the following terms and conditions: - 2.2.6.1 Any information provided to the department may be publicly disclosed and be provided to law enforcement agencies without further notice to the applicant or registrant. - 2.2.6.2 The registrant agrees to allow any inspection and sampling that the Department deems necessary. - 2.2.6.3 The registrant agrees to pay for any sampling and analysis costs that the Department deems necessary. - 2.2.6.4 The registrant agrees to submit all required reports by the applicable due-dates specified by the Commissioner. - 2.3 Any registration received after May 1, or that is not complete by May 1, will be denied. - 2.4 In addition to the application form, each applicant for a registration shall submit the registration fee set by the Commissioner.
+If the registration fee does not accompany the application, the application for registration will be deemed incomplete. - 2.5 The annual registration fee for commercial production of industrial hemp shall be \$200 plus \$1.00/acre. - 2.6 The annual registration fee for production of industrial hemp for research and development shall be \$100 plus \$5/acre. - 2.7 All registrations shall be valid for one year from date of issuance. - Any registrant that wishes to alter the growing area(s) on which the registrant will conduct industrial hemp cultivation for either commercial or research and development purposes shall, before altering the area, submit to the Department an updated legal description, global positioning system location, and map specifying the proposed alterations.